Ddsecuritys/IT-Security/README.md

 Steps how to use the file

+* Download the file.
-* Clone the file
+* Extract the file.
-* Download XAMPP
+* Download XAMPP.
-* When you download put the files in hdocks
+* When you download put the files in hdocks.
 * Go to XAMPP (phpmyadmin) and create new database name it (ddsecurity).
 * Then in (ddsecurity) go to import select choose file.
 Then go to (hdocks/db/table.sql) selcet that file (table.sql).
 * If Everthing went correct your almost done.